 As a new pet owner, you want your puppy to interact well with other people and with other dogs.
-Socialising your puppy is an important step in his development and a key way of helping him grow to become a good citizen.
+Socialising puppies is an important step in their development, and a key way of helping your puppy become a good citizen.

 3-12 weeks old